patrickdean/homegame/01-overview.md

 * Did we overcome a notable monster or enemy?
 * Did we loot a memorable treasure?

-For each "yes" answer, everyone gets experience equal to a minor plot point for their level.
+For each "yes" answer, everyone gets experience equal to a minor milestone for their level.

 Players may also resolve bonds that they feel have been resolved.
 If the player whose character you have a bond with agrees, you may mark the bond as resolved.
 You gain minor XP and write a new bond with whomever you wish.